-This unspoilt area offers challenging climbs, colourful hills and canyons for trekking on foot, on horseback or by camel and, in the springtime, an explosion of 2,000 species of wildflower.
+Although perhaps not as peaceful and unspoilt as it once was, due to an increase in campsites and visitors, the area still offers challenging climbs, colourful hills and canyons for trekking on foot, on horseback or by camel.
+In the springtime, an explosion of 2,000 species of wildflower is a sight to behold.
 It is also famous as the location where T E Lawrence spent much of his time and where he wrote his famous Seven Pillars of Wisdom.